joseflaviojr/transmod/README.md

 # transmod - Transcriptogram and Modularity

-R library that implements a method to specify list of most relevant genes among differential expression profiles based on gene network knowledge.
+R package that implements a method to specify list of most relevant genes among differential expression profiles based on gene network knowledge.
 This is done through [transcriptogram](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-15-1181) of gene expression profiles and analysis of differentially expressed modules.

 Supporting Institutions: